 It's just so sad.

-Right, our two Sean Hannity Show.
+Mike Hour to Sean Hannity Show.

 Thanks for being with us.

-Sean, you want to be a part of the program.
+800-941 Sean, you want to be a part of the program?

-I'm looking at these numbers today, um, and everything I've been warning about now is becoming a reality even faster than I thought it would.
+I'm looking at these numbers today, and everything I've been warning about now is becoming a reality even faster than I thought it would.

 Inflation now climbing higher than expected in June.

-Price uh index is now 5.4%.
+Price index is now 5.4%.

-Inflation now surging uh in the at the fastest pace uh what now four months in a row, nearly 13 years, in nearly 13 years, a a burst is you know, used cars and vehicles and lumber and food and and meat and and basically every product we all buy because of the you know extra dollar 25 a gallon you're paying in gasoline economists surveyed a warning that we better brace ourselves now for
+What, now, four months in a row, nearly 13 years, in nearly 13 years, a burst is used cars and vehicles and lumber and food and mead and basically every product we all buy because of the extra $1.25 a gallon you pay in gasoline.

-several years of higher inflation, uh, the highest that we have seen in decades.
+Economists surveyed a warning that we better brace ourselves now for several years of higher inflation, the highest that we have seen in decades.

-And they're predicting the core inflation index, which excludes food and energy to average 2.58% annually through 2023 levels not seen since the 80s and 90s, early 90s.
+And they're predicting the core inflation index, which excludes food and energy, to average 2.58% annually through 2023, levels not seen since the 80s and 90s, early 90s.

-Um the Fed is guessing that that bump won't last, but they've been wrong all along.
+The Fed is guessing that that bump won't last, but they've been wrong all along.

-Economists are warning this is gonna last.
+Economists are warning this is going to last.

 It's not just a blip here.

-Now you add to that the global tax plan uh that Biden has been pushing and Janet Yellen has been pushing and Kamala Harris has been pushing, and they want to governments now from 130 countries now are are apparently signing on to this.
+Now, you add to that the global tax plan that Biden has been pushing and Janet Yellen has been pushing and Kamala Harris has been pushing.

 Ireland had been somewhat resistant.